alfonsf1/Resume/index.md

 **University of California, Irvine Medical Center:** 2013-Present
 **Principal Admitting Worker**
 * Performed reception functions to ensure smooth office operations, including answering phones and answering any questions that patients have in a high-volume clinic.
-* Helped colleagues troubleshoot with computer issues as an EPIC Super User.
+* Helped colleagues troubleshoot computer issues as an EPIC Super User.
 * Provided excellent customer service to patients in order to make them feel welcomed.
 * Scheduled, rescheduled, cancelled, and/or confirmed patient appointments in a timely manner using the Quest and EPIC applications.
-* Responded in a timely manner to secure health messages sent from either patients or staff members.
-* Accurately prepared budgets for office supplies.
 * Accepted and processed payments according to established guidelines.
-* Verified medical coverage and determined if patient was eligible for the visit
 * Familiar with PPO, HMO, Workers Comp, Military, and other Government insurances.
 * Knowledge of referrals, submitting authorizations, and communicating with adjusters.